 In most cases, bankruptcy will stop foreclosure.
-When you file bankruptcy the Automatic Stay found in 11 USC § 362 goes into effect.
-The Automatic Stay prohibits your creditors from proceeding with any collection activities against you including foreclosure, repossession, garnishment, collection calls, and collection letters.
+When you file bankruptcy, the Automatic Stay found in 11 USC § 362 goes into effect.
+This prohibits your creditors from proceeding with any collection activities against you including foreclosure, repossession, garnishment, collection calls, and collection letters.
 So once your creditors receive notice of your bankruptcy then they must stop all actions against you including foreclosure.
 Thousands of people file bankruptcy every day to save their homes.

-Call the Law Office of Kimberly A. Sheek today to get your free bankruptcy consultation to find out if Chapter 13 bankruptcy is right for you!
+Call the Law Office of Kimberly A. Sheek at (704) 842-9776 to get your free bankruptcy consultation to understand more about your options when it comes to foreclosure in North Carolina.